geo4lib/geo4libcamp-website/docs/glossary.md

 ### Blacklight

-Blacklight is an open source discovery platform framework on which GeoBlacklight is based.
-It is a customizable Ruby on Rails Engine which provides a basic interface (search box, facet constraints, etc.) for searching an Apache Solr index.
-Heterogenous data discovery is supported, but not geospatial. http://projectblacklight.org/
+Blacklight is an open-source discovery platform framework on which GeoBlacklight is based.
+It is a customizable Ruby on Rails Engine which provides a basic interface (search box, facet constraints, etc.) for searching an Apache Solr index. http://projectblacklight.org/

 ### Bounding box

-A bounding box delineates the geographic extent of a given spatial dataset, and is typically concieved as the smallest hypothetical rectangle that would fully enclose the features of a spatial dataset.
-It is defined by four coordinates: the hypothetical rectangle&glossary/#39;s minimum longitude, minimum latitude, maximum longitude, and maximum latitude.
-These coordinates correspond, respectively, with the hypothetical rectangle&glossary/#39;s leftmost line, its bottom, its rightmost line, and its top.
-A dataset&glossary/#39;s bounding box is an important component of geospatial metadata.
+A bounding box delineates the geographic extent of a given spatial dataset and is typically conceived as the smallest hypothetical rectangle that would fully enclose the features of a spatial dataset.
+It is defined by four coordinates: the hypothetical rectangle's minimum longitude, minimum latitude, maximum longitude, and maximum latitude.
+These coordinates correspond, respectively, with the hypothetical rectangle's leftmost line, its bottom, its rightmost line, and its top.
+A dataset's bounding box is an important component of geospatial metadata.
 Note that it is often also referred to as an envelope. https://wiki.openstreetmap.org/Bounding_Box

 ### CKAN (Comprehensive Knowledge Archive Network)

-An open source data platform that can be used for geospatial data. https://ckan.org/
+An open-source data platform that can be used for geospatial data. https://ckan.org/

 ### Cloud Optimized GeoTiffs

-A regular GeoTIFF that is internally organized so that it can be hosted and accessed on a HTTP server, meaning users can work with specific portions of images they request https://www.cogeo.org/
+A Cloud Optimized GeoTiff (COG) is a regular GeoTIFFs that is internally organized so that it can be hosted and accessed on an HTTP server, meaning users can work with specific portions of images they request https://www.cogeo.org/

 ### Controlled vocabulary and authorities

 Controlled vocabularies are standardized and organized arrangements of words and phrases and provide a consistent way to describe data.
 Metadata creators assign terms from vocabularies to improve information retrieval.
 Geospatial controlled vocabulary example: ISO 19115 Topic Categories

-Authority records are a type of controlled vocabulary that exist in an index (called an authority file) for the purpose of controlling headings used in a catalog or repository.
+Authority records are a type of controlled vocabulary that exists in an index (called an authority file) for the purpose of controlling headings used in a catalog or repository.
 This process is called authority control.
 Example: the Library of Congress Name Authority File \ https://guides.lib.utexas.edu/metadata-basics/controlled-vocab

 ### Coverage